The City of Stillwater is a member of the American Public Works Association (APWA) and is proud to celebrate APWA

 There is also a Touch-a-Truck opportunity at the first Friday Food Trucks and Tunes event in Downtown Stillwater on Friday, May 18.

 Stillwater City Council also honored city employees with a proclamation at its regular meeting on Monday, May 15.

-“National Public Works Week is a great opportunity to recognize the hard work and dedication of public works professionals in our community,” said Deputy Team Leader Matt Faulkner, who also helped organize the week’s events.
+“National Public Works Week is a great opportunity to recognize the hard work and dedication of public works professionals in our community,” said Operations Field Services Supervisor Sean Eisensmith, who helped organize the week’s events.